ardraayyappath/smart-parking-system/README.md

 # smart-parking-system <br>
 Welcome to smart parking system! <br>
-module_final.py detects license plate numbers, colour, entry time and exit time of the vehicle.
-It also has a parking-lot management component, which keeps tracks of empty parking slots.
+The program detects license plate numbers, colour, entry time and exit time of the vehicle.
+The parking-lot management module keeps tracks of empty parking slots and details of all vehicles entering and leaving are stores in a csv file.
+Complete end-to-end parking system management is carrid out.